isomerpages/moe-bendemeersec/_cca/Sports/Sepak Takraw.md

 ![](/images/Cca/cca-takraw-n-02.jpg)

-<p style="text-align:justify; font-style:italic">This year is an unforgetable moment for me as it is my first time taking part in a competition and getting to know more about Sepak Takraw.
+<p style="text-align:justify; font-style:italic">This year is an unforgettable moment for me as it is my first time taking part in a competition and getting to know more about Sepak Takraw.
 I learnt a lot and will continue to improve my skills in Sepak Takraw.
 I am not shy to seek help from my team mates to be a better player.</p>

 **- Mohamed Zulazim Bin Zulkifli - (3R8)**